Samasaur1/danger-swift-testing/README.md

 Testing danger-swift in a Swift project

 Since August 18, 2019, it also tests GitHub actions during the beta.
-They look like they won't work, though.
+They look like they won't work, though, because the Danger action doesn't work.